BioinformaticsSTU/TGStools/README.md

 Third generation sequencing can de novo detect long reads of several thousand base pairs, thus provides a global view of the full length transcriptome.
 But due to less sequencing accurate rate, it often yields many spurious transcripts.
 It's important to prioritize the results by a visualization framework that automatically integrates rich annotation information with known genomic features.
 Therefore, we developed TGStools, a bioinformatics suit to facilitate routine tasks such as display transcripts of gene, characterizing the full-length transcripts and detecting the shifted types of alternative splicing in post transcriptome analysis.

+For your convenience, we have uploaded test data on OneDrive and you can download it to have a test.
+The link is [here](https://stumail-my.sharepoint.cn/:u:/g/personal/d_z_chen_stu_edu_cn/EQ1ZoYKRe69Ireckc7LmeSUBjhWIZ2DxYIlVvqY7y3tXrg?e=9qsCIz).

 ----------------------------
 # Installation